-If you can’t be sure of its reliability, or apply insight from that data to make campaign decisions that generate growth opportunities, what you have is a vanity metric—a number that might seem impressive at a glance, but has a very limited ability to inspire constructive actions.
+If you can’t be sure of its reliability or apply insight from that data to make campaign decisions that generate growth opportunities, what you have is a vanity metric—a number that might seem impressive at a glance, but has a very limited ability to inspire constructive actions.

 Many organizations have implemented bots to screen for and block malicious email components.
 These bots pre-open emails before delivery and may even click links and follow through to scan for questionable content, which produces inflated engagement metrics.

-C-Suite might view the likes of opens and clicks as a helpful baseline to gauge the extent of positive response, but you can’t bank on any deeper insight than that.
+C-Suite might view opens and clicks as a helpful baseline to gauge the extent of positive response, but you can’t bank on any deeper insight than that.

 For top-level metrics to convey any strategic value to C-Suite or answer questions about Marketing’s impact, your reporting must prove a connection between particular engagement stats and down-funnel activity.

 Following an event, for instance, it would be methodologically impossible to base any ROI calculation or forecast on the number of registrations or interactions you’ve experienced.

-These are the links that help C-Suite understand how Marketing activities contribute to deals, and allow you to form and test hypotheses with your campaign expenditures to optimize growth.
+These are the links that help C-Suite understand how marketing activities contribute to deals and allow you to form and test hypotheses with your campaign expenditures to optimize growth.

-Your CMO and CRO want to know how Marketing contributes to the bottom line: by analyzing conversion metrics, Marketing can play with levers to increase conversion ratios at each stage of the funnel and significantly support the achievement of financial targets.
+Your CMO and CRO want to know how Marketing contributes to the bottom line.
+By analyzing conversion metrics, Marketing can play with levers to increase conversion ratios at each stage of the funnel and significantly support the achievement of financial targets.

-Here’s a good example to illustrate: MQLs to SQLs is a strong indicator of how well Marketing is qualifying leads, but its meaning is limited in a silo.
-Join the dots between MQLs, SQLs, and deals, and you have a story to tell C-Suite about how your campaigns drive dollars into the business.
+Here’s a good example to illustrate this.
+MQLs to SQLs is a strong indicator of how well Marketing is qualifying leads, but its meaning is limited in a silo.
+Connect the dots between MQLs, SQLs, and deals, and you have a story to tell C-Suite about how your campaigns drive dollars into the business.

 Depending on the numerical literacy of your organization’s leaders, you may have to strip away the technical jargon that comes with metrics and get straight to the essence of value.
 In a nutshell, it’s input vs. output.

-By analyzing and reporting on data about conversions to opportunities and closed deals, you assess how much output the business receives from a given input, and where the opportunities lie to increase spend and maximize return.
+By analyzing and reporting on data about conversions to opportunities and closed deals, you assess how much output the business receives from a given input, and where the opportunities lie to increase spending and maximize return.

 As your business ramps up, and senior figures become more confident in their understanding of meaningful Marketing data, it’s wise to flag that this input vs. output analysis cannot happen manually at a large scale.

 For any guidance you need with interpreting the value of your data, or getting attribution off the ground, Revenue Pulse is here to help.
-Follow Revenue Pulse on LinkedIn for daily advice.